 The decoy realism engine.

 Deniable encryption works on a simple property.
-Two passwords decrypt the same ciphertext into two different plaintexts, both of which look like the kind of thing somebody would actually encrypt.
+One ciphertext, one pair of passwords, but two control files, and the control file you feed back in is what decides which of two plaintexts you get out.
+Both plaintexts look like the kind of thing somebody would actually encrypt.
 An attacker with the ciphertext, with the source code, and with the willingness to apply pressure, cannot tell which plaintext is the one you cared about.
 They get a choice.
 The choice has to be a real choice.

 The cryptographic part of that property is solved.
-AES plus XOR plus two passwords.
+AES, an XOR composition, two passwords, and a control file that decides which plaintext emerges.
 We have written about the construction at length on the Verify page and in the whitepaper.
 The construction is the easy part.

 The hard part is the decoy.
 Specifically: where does it come from, and is it any good.